ksandstr/sneks/README.md

 ### But what's with the name? ###

-It's Volapük for the plural of snake, in turn referencing the national sport of Finland.
+It's Volapük for the plural of snake, after the national sport of Finland.

 ### Something about this bothers me personally! ###